OpenTasmania/oj-server/docs/DEVELOPERS.md

 ### Installer Commands

-The `install.py` script provides several commands for managing the installation and configuration of components:
+(Deprecated) The `install.py` script provides several commands for managing the installation and configuration of components:

 #### Setup Command